ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/README.md

 # Federated-Learning-with-Friend-Discovery-and-Model-Substitution
-Code----Source code for paper: Friends to Help: Saving Federated Learning from Client Dropout
+Code ---- Source code for paper: Friends to Help: Saving Federated Learning from Client Dropout

 Supplymentary ----- The proof of convergence analysis and additinal simulations